kmark-n/AirBnB_clone/README.md

 The abstraction will also allow the changing of storage easily without updating all of our codebase.
 The console will be a tool to validate this storage engine.
 ![image](https://github.com/kmark-n/AirBnB_clone/assets/117804697/4725971d-3fa3-4710-8b1d-cfe18dc2e163)

+a.) models directory - contains all classes used for the entire project.
+In a OOP(object oriented programming) project, a class called 'model' is the representation of an object/instance.

+b.) tests directory - will contain all unit tests.

+c.) console.py file - This file is the entry point of our command line interpreter.

+d.) models/base_model.py file - This is the base class of all our models.
+It contains common elements:

+attributes: "id", "created_at", and "updated_at"
+methods: "save()" and "to_json()"

+e.) models/engine directory - this contains all storage classes(using the same prototype.).
+For the moment i only have: file_storage.py